 As noted above, the Complaint does not identify any specific term of Education Code section 42238.07 that LAUSD is alleged to have violated.
 Nor does it articulate how LAUSD could have violated a statute expressly and solely directed at the State Board of Education.
 Complainants reference this statute solely as authority for the proposition that "school districts must increase or improve services for High Need Students in proportion to the additional dollars those students generate."
 (Complaint, at p.
 4.)
-Because the regulations adopted by the Board of Education to govern the LCAP give express effect to this principle, and because Education Code section 42238.07 does not contain any directives regulating the conduct of local educational agencies, that provision does not provide any independent authority for the issuance of a writ of mandate or declaratory relief.
+Because the regulations adopted by the Board of Education Code section 42238.07 does not contain any directives regulating the conduct of local educational agencies, that provision does not provide any independent authority for the issuance of a writ of mandate or declaratory relief.